 Featuring ear hooks for better stability, the Beats Powerbeats Pro are stylish headphones with a secure and comfortable in-ear fit.
 While they are made of plastic and don’t feel as premium as their expensive price suggests, their overall build quality is good.
 Compared to the Jaybird Tarah Pro, their IP rating – IPX4 – is inferior, but their sweat resistance is good enough for sports use.

 With their secure and breathable design, the Beats Powerbeats Pro are excellent for running and working out.
 They will stay securely in your ears even when doing intense physical activities with a lot of head movement.
 There are four ear tip sizes included in the box, allowing you to choose the most comfortable fit.
-On the other hand, their ear hook design might not be the best or most secure fit for those who wear glasses.
+On the other hand, due to their ear hook design, they might not be the best or most secure headphones for glass wearers.

 The Beats Powerbeats Pro are easy to carry due to their extremely compact design, with their hard case providing better protection against damage than a soft pouch.
 They are lightweight and take up minimal space in your gym bag or waist pack.
 The included case also doubles as a charging dock and holds an additional charge for extended playback.
 Outside of the case, the charging cable, and the extra pairs of ear tips, there are no other accessories included in the package.

 With their responsive and easily accessible controls, the Beats Powerbeats Pro allow for easy call and music management and voice assistant activation while on the move.
 They also automatically pause when you take them out of your ears, conserving power.
 You can access the controls with either hand, as both earpieces have a multi-function button and a small volume rocker, which is convenient.